jonathancross/jc-docs/pgp/gnupg.md

 "Signing" someone's key means that you use your Master key's `C` (Certify) capability to make a digital signature on one or more ID's of their public key.
 This indicates to what degree you verified the data in that specific UID (usually name and email address).
 Ideally the checking should be done in-person, government issued ID should be compared to the name listed in the key UID, and the key fingerprint should be provided by the owner on paper to be taken home and verified + signed later.

+Here are [slides from a presentation that I did on the OpenPGP Web Of Trust](https://docs.google.com/presentation/d/1bGSWwbFheaxgs35gh3wAOzR1g1Us8U-_Ix_Om1KAXWI/edit) with visual examples.

 ### Signing keys offline

 Signing another person's key with your "offline" master key is far more secure than keeping the master key on a normal Internet-connected computer.
 It is also a bit more complex, but instructions below should easily guide you through the process.
 Replace `KEYID` below with the actual long ID of the key you want to sign: